v-novaltd/LCEVCdecJS/CONTRIBUTING.md

 ## Pull Requests

-We utilise the Pull (Merge) Request feature in GitHub to perform **code reviews**.
+We utilise the Pull Request feature in GitHub to perform **code reviews**.
 All changes must go through the review process.
 The **submitter** is entirely
 **responsible** for ensuring that the review is happening in a timely fashion.

-Once you have completed your development it is time to submit a merge request, the following steps should be followed:
+Once you have completed your development it is time to submit a Pull request, the following steps should be followed:

 - **Automated testing** is fundamental to the maintenance of production-ready code.
 It is entirely your responsibility to ensure that your changes are correctly tested.
-Merge Requests will be held up if there is not a testing component associated with it.
+Pull Requests will be held up if there is not a testing component associated with it.
 If the answer to "**have I added to or modified the tests appropriately to cover my changes?**" is no then you have not yet finished your development phase, and must go back and implement some form of testing.
 We have some test suites in the repository under `test/`.